Y-Shaped Generative Flows: Related Work

 \section{Related Work}

 Branching transport problems were studied in discrete settings.
-Classical approaches include the Euclidean Steiner Tree (ESTP), where branch points are optimized geometrically under flow-independent costs, and early geometric constructions for single-source branched optimal transport (BOT) \citep{buttazzo2003optimal,bernot2005traffic, maddalena2003variational}.
-More recently, \citep{lippmann2022theory} introduced an approximate solver that decouples topology search from geometry optimization: given a tree topology, branch point positions are optimized via leaf-elimination in $O(nd)$ time, while a edge-rewiring procedure explores the topology.
+Classical approaches include the Euclidean Steiner Tree (ESTP), where branch points are geometrically optimized under flow-independent costs, and early geometric constructions for single-source branched optimal transport (BOT) \citep{buttazzo2003optimal,bernot2005traffic, maddalena2003variational}.
+More recently, \citep{lippmann2022theory} introduced an approximate solver that decouples topology search from geometry optimization: given a tree topology, the positions of the branches are optimized through leaf-elimination in $O(nd)$ time, while a rewiring procedure explores the topology.
 Their method works only for \textit{discrete} settings.

-Beyond discrete graph solvers, continuous stochastic frameworks have also been proposed. \cite{tang2025branched} extend Schrödinger Bridge Matching (BSBM) to the \emph{branched} case by learning diverging drift and growth fields that transport mass from a common source to multiple targets.
+Beyond discrete graph solvers, continuous stochastic frameworks have also been proposed. \citep{tang2025branched} extend Schrödinger Bridge Matching (BSBM) to the \emph{branched} case by learning divergent drift and growth fields that transport mass from a common source to multiple targets.
 This method produces continuous branched trajectories, but is not based on branched transport theory.

-The ground truth continues branched transport was proposed by ~\cite{oudet2011modica}.
-This method has been shown to provide convergence to branched transport solutions in two dimensions.
-The formulation is a theoretically grounded approximation inspired by the Modica–Mortola framework in phase-field modeling~\citep{oudet2011modica}.
-It replaces the singular, non-smooth branched transport problem with a sequence of regularized, elliptic energy functionals $M_\epsilon^{{\alpha}}$ defined over the more regular space of $\mathcal{H}^1$ vector fields.
-For a given $\boldsymbol{u}(x)$, the approximating functional is:

-where $\epsilon > 0$ is a small parameter.
-The exponents $\alpha$, $\gamma_1$, and $\gamma_2$ are derived directly from the transport dimension $d$ and the cost exponent $\alpha$.
-We implemented this method; For further technical details, we refer the reader to Appendix~\ref{sec:Modica-Mortola}.
-But we found it \underline{unstable} and not possible to use for real-world data.